Wiselab2/NGPINT_V3/README.md

 # NGPINT_V3

-Welcome to the latest version of NGPINT!
-(NGPINT_V3)
+Welcome to the latest version of NGPINT (NGPINT_V3)

 NGPINT is a software that process Yeast two-hybrid (Y2H) assays, combined with next-generation sequencing (NGS) data.
 It has driven significant advancements in analyzing protein-protein interactions (PPIs).
 The NGPINT pipeline, our Python-based bioinformatics tool, processes Y2H-NGS data to identify and quantify potential PPIs by examining both total and fusion read abundances.